-9.9.1 Protocol Deviations
+9.9.1 Protocol Deviations/Violations

-Protocol deviation is a general term and includes, protocol exceptions, changes made to avoid immediate harm to subjects, and protocol violations.
-Major protocol violations that occur in research that involves greater than minimal risk (originally reviewed and approved by the convened IRB) must be submitted for convened review.
-Major protocol violations that occur in research that involves minimal risk (originally reviewed and approved via expedited review procedures, or determined by the convened IRB to meet expedited review criteria) may be eligible for expedited review.
-The IRB Chair or designee will review the violation and determine whether it should be reviewed via expedited or requires convened IRB review.
-All major protocol violations that occurred since the initial or most recent continuing review should be summarized in the appropriate section of the continuing review form.
+The IRB Chair or designee will review the deviation/violation and determine whether it should be reviewed via expedited or requires convened IRB review.
+All major protocol deviations/violations that occurred since the initial or most recent continuing review should be summarized in the appropriate section of the continuing review form.